raspberrypilearning/piglow/software.md

 You'll need to be online to install packages.

 First update and upgrade your system.
-Enter the following commands in to the terminal:
+Open the terminal by clicking on Main Menu, Accessories and then selecting Terminal.
+Enter the following commands:

 ```bash
 sudo apt-get update